AnthonyLloyd/BenchmarksGame/README.md

 Improved by reversing in place and reusing byte arrays.
 Hard to test performance as involves large file load.

-Submitted.
-Hopeful...
+Submitted and accepted

+Now:

+C#      1.16s
+Java    1.10s

+Submitted again with improvements.
+Lets see...

 ### Frankuch-Redux

 I can't improve this.
 It seems small array manipulation is more costly in .Net than Java?

+Will have another go soon.

 ### K-Nucleotide

+Java code cheats and has a very bespoke dictionary from an obscure lib.

 Working on it.
 Waiting for Reverse-Complement result as I will reuse some of the code/ideas.
+Not rolling like Java could be an idea if it makes it more parallel.

+### Regex-Redux

+Can't get anywhere near Java here.
+Regex isn't compiled in .Net Core.

+Now
+C#      32.02
+Java    12.31

+Submitted some ordering optimisations but can only go to 30 something.
+Lets see...